 Springfield is near the nation's geographic and population centers with major thoroughfares including: Interstate 44, U.S. 65, U.S 60, U.S. 160 and Missouri 13, all leading directly into the city.

 Travel for business or vacation is a true pleasure into Springfield’s two area airports.
 In 2009, Springfield-Branson National Airport opened a new, state-of-the-art terminal building with 10 gates and the potential to add up to 60 more.
 The facility currently houses four airlines—American, Delta, United, and low-cost carrier, Allegiant.
-They provide daily nonstop flights from key business hubs, including Atlanta, Chicago, Dallas, Charlotte and Denver, and connections to vacation hot spots like Las Vegas, Phoenix, and Florida (Ft.
-Myers, Orlando, St. Petersburg/Tampa.)
+They provide daily nonstop flights from key business hubs, including Atlanta, Chicago, Dallas, Charlotte and Denver, and connections to vacation hot spots like Las Vegas, Phoenix, Los Angeles, Houston and Florida (Orlando, St. Petersburg/Tampa.)